mongodb/docs/source/includes/list-table-edit-backup-host-credentials-ui.rst

 .. list-table::
-   :widths: 35 65
+   :widths: 20 80

    * - :guilabel:`Auth Mechanism`

-     - The :manual:`authentication mechanism </core/authentication>` used
+     - The :manual:`authentication mechanism </core/authentication>` the host uses.

-       by the host.
-The available options are:
+       The options are:

        - :doc:`Username/Password </tutorial/configure-backup-agent-for-cr>`
-       - :doc:`Kerberos </tutorial/configure-backup-agent-for-kerberos>`
+       - :doc:`Kerberos </tutorial/configure-backup-agent-for-kerberos>` (Enterprise Only)
-       - :doc:`LDAP </tutorial/configure-backup-agent-for-ldap>`
+       - :doc:`LDAP </tutorial/configure-backup-agent-for-ldap>` (Enterprise Only)
-       - X.509 Client Certificate
+       - :doc:`X.509 Client Certificate <configure-backup-agent-for-x509>`

    * - :guilabel:`DB Username`

      - For ``Username/Password`` or ``LDAP`` authentication, the username used to authenticate the Backup Agent to the MongoDB deployment.

-       For information on setting up credentials, see:
+       See
        :doc:`/tutorial/configure-backup-agent-for-cr` or
        :doc:`/tutorial/configure-backup-agent-for-ldap`.